-Most of the trails in the watershed today began as narrow footpaths.
+Most of the trails, that still exist in the Mosquito Creek watershed today, began as narrow footpaths.

 Others began as access roads, built to allow logging or construction.